 His largest project was a 26-foot by nine-foot conference table, and the smallest, a cremation urn twelve inches high.
 The most unusual though, was a king-size bed with a series of three-dimensional metal ducks inlaid into its headboard.

-Talk to Dan for a while, and you’ll get the sense that he’s never met a stranger.
+Talk to him for a while, and you’ll get the sense that he’s never met a stranger.

 “I’m extremely lucky,” he said.
-“I’ve had an amazing run with my customers – some of them for 25 years.
-My clients become my friends, and my friends become my clients.”
+“I’ve had an amazing run with my customers – some of them for 25 years.”